From taxi rank to restaurant owner: SA woman’s hustle leaves Mzansi inspired

 The entrepreneur took to her social media account where she flexed her latest achievement after working hard to reach her goal.

-She expressed the following under her Facebook using the handle Vumile Magasela that she was officially a restaurant owner at Durban’s North Beachby.
+She expressed the following under her Facebook handle Vumile Magasela that she was officially a restaurant owner at Durban’s North Beach.

 PAY ATTENTION: Briefly News is now on YouTube!
 Check out our interviews on Briefly TV Life now!